 Take the chance to explore more of East Lothian - make a visit to the fascinating Museum of Flight at East Fortune, visit the beautiful Tantallon Castle or wander along the sands at North Berwick and enjoy views across to the Bass Rock.
 During the summer months, enjoy some freshly-caught seafood at the Lobster Shack, a quaint eatery on North Berwick's harbour.
 Try out the local specialities at the cosy Duck Inn in the village of Aberlady.

 Prestwick St Nicholas Golf Club, Ayrshire © AG Firth

 This illustrious course hosted the first ever Open Championship in 1860.
 With its pristine terrain, undulating greens and perfectly-designed holes, at Prestwick Golf Club you can immerse yourself in golfing history.
 A stone cairn marks the spot where the first tee was struck in Open Championship golf.
 There are two other courses nearby, the Prestwick St Nicholas (pictured) and Prestwick St Cuthbert, both offering fabulous 18-hole tests.

 Whilst you're visiting the town, stop for a bite to eat in one of the town's pubs or restaurants.
 Don't forget to explore more of the blissful Ayrshire coastline and practice your swing with more golf courses in the region.

 144th Open at St Andrews

 Last but certainly not least, the Old Course at St Andrews is at the top of every golfer's bucket list.
-The oldest public golf course in the world hosted last year's 144th Open (pictured) and offers many challenges along way, including the notorious Hell Bunker.
+The oldest public golf course in the world has hosted The Open Championship many times and offers supreme challenges along way, including the notorious Hell Bunker.
 At sunset, don't forget to snap a selfie at the Swilcan Bridge!